 - Pause on Company Holidays: You have the option to “pause”, or stop calculating time against your SLA’s on Company Holidays.
 These Holidays are defined in your TeamSupport Calendar.
 Holidays are defined as an entire day.
 If you choose to pause on Company Holidays, your SLA’s will resume counting on the following day where it left off.

-- No Business Hours: If your SLA should operate independent of your business hours use this default selection.
+- No Business Hours: If your SLA should operate independently of your business hours use this default selection.
 This means your SLA times will be calculated during off peak times like overnight and the weekends.

-- Use Account Business Hours: You can setup your Business Hours in your My Company settings.
+- Use Account Business Hours: You can set up your Business Hours in your My Company settings.
 If you check this box, your SLA rules will only apply during these defined business hours.

 - Use Custom Business Hours: If you have Custom Business Hours that need to be defined that are separate from your Account Business Hours, you can define them here.
 A use case for this might be if you are defining business hours for an SLA that will apply in a different timezone.
-You can name this SLA for the area that it will apply to, for example “APAC – Bronze”, and then choose the appropriate timezone for the business hours.
+You can name this SLA for the area that it will apply to, for example, “APAC – Bronze”, and then choose the appropriate timezone for the business hours.
 You have the following options for defining your custom Business Hours: SLA Start, SLA End, Timezone, and SLA Days (Monday – Sunday).

 - Violation Times: We can define the SLA based on the following criteria:

-- Time since last action: This defines the amount of time which can pass without any work being done on the ticket.
+- Time between actions: This defines the amount of time which can pass without any work being done on the ticket.
 In many cases, SLAs are defined for certain severities such that “continuous work” must be performed until resolution.
 In this case, a new public or private action would have to be added to the ticket by the user or the customer as the team worked to resolve the issue.
 You can also use this to highlight stale tickets by setting this value to a few weeks.